 |Primary Outcome Measures||

-Procurement of primary and metastatic tissue of thoracic malignancies shortly after death in order to investigate tumor heterogeneity- both intratumor and between paired primary and metastatic site, using integrated genomic and proteomic analysi...
-[Time Frame: Death]
+Procurement of primary and metastatic tissue of thoracic malignancies shortly after death in order to investigate tumor heterogeneity [Time Frame: Death]

-- Tumor heterogeneity can be evaluated in a comprehensive manner by deep sequencing and global analysis of genomic and proteomic alterations of simultaneous core biopsies from several areas of the primary tumor and metastases and correlation with clinical outcome.
-However such studies are not feasible in a clinical setting.
+- Tumor heterogeneity can be evaluated in a comprehensive manner by deep sequencing and globally analyzing genomic and proteomic alterations of simultaneous core biopsies from several areas of the primary tumor and metastases.
+These analyses correlated with clinical outcomes can further the evaluation of tumor heterogeneity.
+However, such studies are not feasible in a clinical setting.

 - Tissue procurement by rapid autopsies provides an effective way for such an investigation.

 - Clonal evolution and selection of tumor cells can be assessed by examining genomic and proteomic alterations of tumor samples obtained from multiple sites of primary and metastatic sites.

 - Procure primary and metastatic tissue of thoracic malignancies, bladder cancer and from patients treated with an ACT shortly after death, to investigate tumor heterogeneity and immune microenvironment intratumorally, between paired primary and metastatic sites, and among inter-metastatic tumors using integrated genomic and proteomic analysis.

 - Adult patients with metastatic non-small cell lung cancer (NSCLC), small cell lung cancer (SCLC), extrapulmonary small cell cancer (ESCC), pulmonary neuroendocrine tumor (pNET), thymic epithelial tumor, mesothelioma, bladder cancer (including urothelial carcinoma and other rare bladder or kidney histology) and patients treated with an ACT, with no expected chance of cure and an expected survival of less than 3 months.